steve-mcgowan/sample-vuejs/README.md

-I'm hoping this has fixed this
+I'm hoping this has fixed this?